Entebbe–Kampala Expressway: Developments

 On 21 November 2012, the president of Uganda commissioned the beginning of construction of the highway at a ceremony at Kyengera, along the Kampala-Masaka road.
 The EastAfrican reported in August 2017 that completion was scheduled for May 2018.
 The Daily Monitor made a similar report in November 2017.
 The completed road was commissioned on Friday 15 June 2018.

 The completed road had to wait for the installation of toll-paying technology at the payment booths and the passage of the law authoring the building and use of toll roads.
 A new completion date had been put at 16 November 2018.
 However, the expressway opened to the public, effective 15 June 2018.
 It was expected that collection of toll fees on this highway would begin in January 2020.

 In February 2021, the Daily Monitor reported that the French company Egis Road Operation SA, a member of the Egis Group conglomerate, had been selected to design, install, operate and maintain the highway's toll-collection system.
 The company will retain a percentage of the toll fees in exchange for its services.

 Collection of toll fees on the expressway, ranging from USh:5,000 (US$1.4) to USh:18,000 (US$5.00), depending on the size of the vehicle, began on 8 January 2022.

-In March 2022, Egis Roads Operation SA, began the process of installing street lighting along the entire 51 km expressway.
+In March 2022, Egis Roads Operation SA began the process of installing street lighting along the entire 51 km expressway.

-At the end of May 2022, it was reported by PML Daily that Egis, the road management company had collected over USh13 billion (approx. US$3.5 million), in the first five months of operation, averaging 20,000 vehicles daily.
+In May 2022, it was reported by PML Daily that Egis, the road management company had collected over USh13 billion (approx. US$3.5 million), in the first five months of operation, averaging 20,000 vehicles daily.